dfoverdx/PokeStreamer-Tools-Docs/docs/build.md

 4. Click Browse...
 5. Find the `/lua` directory in the cloned repository and open either `auto_layout_gen3.lua` or `auto_layout_gen4_gen5.lua` depending on which game you're running.

-!![danger]
+![[danger]
 Do **not** use `auto_layout_gen*_soul_link.lua`, even if you are set up to run SoulLink.
 The scripts I've modified are the basic ones.
 I only left the `*_soul_link.lua` scripts in there so the other scripts wouldn't get lonely.
-!!
+]!

-Either load a save state or start a new game and play until you pick your first pokémon.
+Load a game or a save state or start a new game and play until you pick your first pokémon.

 <div class="d-flex justify-content-around mb-2">
 <img src="../resources/img/one-pokemon-party-display.png" class="img-modal img-thumbnail mx-auto align-self-center" />